One of the Most Spectacular Hidden Gems in Spain—The Perfect Weekend Trip From Madrid

 Lesser-Known Day Trips From Madrid

-Now, if you’ve done some research or talked to other tourists, you’ve probably been recommended visits to Segovia, Toledo, or even El Escorial.
-And while I love all these places (and you should absolutely visit them), they’re destinations many people know about.
+Now, if you’ve done some research or talked to friends who have visited Spain, you’ve probably been told to visit Segovia, Toledo, or even El Escorial.

-So if you’re looking for day trips from Madrid in lesser-known spots, read on.
+So I’m going to share day trip ideas from Madrid to lesser-known spots.
 Then I’ll let you in on my favorite weekend adventure.

-Discover waterfalls upon waterfalls, caverns, and fairy forests all in the span of a 3-mile walk.
+What you’ll find at my secret weekend spot: waterfalls upon waterfalls, caverns, and fairy forests, all in the span of a 3-mile walk.

-One of My Favorite Hiking Trails Near Madrid
+One of the Best Hiking Trails Near Madrid

 Imagine the face of a clock, where Madrid is at the center.
 Start here and drive 50 minutes towards the number ‘11.’